tomikorzu/poke-api/README.md

 ### Loading Spinner
 - Displays "Loading" text with a rotating Pokeball animation using keyframes.
+- Estimated time: 5 minutes
+- Time to finish: 7.5 minutes

+### Navbar
+- Displays a 'Navbar' component with the pokeAPI image and other links
-- Estimated time: 15 minutes
+- Estimated time: 10 minutes
+- Time to finish

 ## How to run this code